SSWConsulting/SSW.Rules.Content/rules/production-do-you-manage-audience-interactivity/rule.md

 Figure: Bad Example - this kills the sense of interactivity that is so appealing about live presentations

+SPEAKER: "Questions
-SPEAKER: "Questions<br>are fine as long as they are on-topic, something about the current slide"
+are fine as long as they are on-topic, something about the current slide"

 Figure: Good Example - this allows interactivity but stops the audience from distracting and derailing the speaker